maitypranab/awgn_fixed_fast_fading_simo/README.md

 # project_1
-Spectral Efficiency (SE) Analysis in Massive MIMO Channels using MATLAB
+Analysis and compare between AWGN , fixed and fast-fading SIMO channels using MATLAB